Java Document Signing Library – Create Audit Trail with Digital Signatures & Metadata

 String filePath = "YOUR_DOCUMENT_DIRECTORY/SampleSpreadsheet.xlsx";

-Why this matters: The library needs to know which document to work with.
+Why this matters: The library must know which document to work with.
 It reads the file, determines its format, and prepares the internal structure for adding signatures.

 Pro tip: Always validate that the file exists before initializing: